silverxd/silverxd.github.io/README.md

 ## Project Status

 Right now project is in development.
 We have done prototype of the website.
-You can see that in the visuals section as well.
+You can see visuals of it below.
+Our next big step is to make this to a real thing.

 ## Visuals

-Coming soom :D
+(image.png)

 ## Features